 We are an outcome-oriented organisation.
 We commit to providing easy, safe and reliable turn-up-and-go metro services, and deliver these customer-centric outcomes in a socially, financially and environmentally responsible way.
-We work together with partners and stakeholders to grow the public value of the State's investment, for the benefit of all.
+We work together with partners and stakeholders to the benefit of all.